Skip Navigation

 By Plane

-Ankara's Esenboğa International Airport (ESB) is located 28 km from the centre of Ankara.
+Ankara's Esenboğa International Airport (ESB) is located 28 kilometres from the centre of Ankara.
 Turkish Airlines has a secondary hub at the airport and is the dominant airline.
-Condor Airlines, bmi, Austrian and Lufthansa are among a handful of international airlines that service the airport.
+Condor Airlines, BMI, Austrian Airlines and Lufthansa are among a handful of international airlines that serve the airport.

 By Train